If we consider starting up to be a video game, the investment phase is the boss level.

 - Right Side Capital Management

-The best way to reach out to a venture capital firm is through a mutual contact.
+The best way to reach out to a venture capital firm is through mutual contact.
 But, if there isn’t one, every such firm has a website where they do mention the process of reaching out and pitching to them.

-- The concept is converted into a business and startup has started acquiring customers
+- The concept is converted into a business, and the startup has started acquiring customers

 - Average ticket size ranges from $100,000 to $2 million

-Seed stage starts when your initial preparations end and you have a proven offering that’s required in the market.
-Seed stage is when you have a business built around your offering and have started acquiring a few customers.
+The seed stage starts when your initial preparations end, and you have a proven offering that’s required in the market.
+The seed stage is when you have a business built around your offering and have started acquiring a few customers.

 It is when your startup has started disrupting the market.